 Our study contributes to the literature in two primary areas.
 First, prior studies have documented substantial negative cumulative returns and elevated short selling prior to the security class-action lawsuit filing, suggestive that short sellers anticipate the lawsuit - presumably based on private information or inference based on the industry litigation environment.
 Weakening such an anticipatory view, we find that the pre-filing cumulative negative returns are largely attributed to the lawsuits that had a public pre-filing investigation announcement coincident with (or in close proximity to) the 5-day pre-filing event window.
 Strikingly, the average cumulative abnormal return over the 5-day pre-event filing window is about -6.5% for our full sample (similar to that reported in prior studies) but it is only about -2.2% when excluding the lawsuits with a recent pre-filing investigation announcement.

-Also related to an anticipatory-shorting evaluation, we find that the pre-event abnormal shorting activity for the lawsuit filings without a pre-filing investigation news release (as compared to the lawsuit filings with a recent pre-filing investigation news release) is: (1) appreciably lower, on average, and (2) appreciably less informative about the subsequent abnormal return over the filing event window.
-In sum, when accounting for the public news from pre-filing law-firm investigation announcements, our results imply appreciably less support for an anticipatory-shorting hypothesis than is suggested by prior SCA lawsuit studies, such as Gande and Lewis (2009) and Blau and Tew (2014).
+Also, related to an anticipatory-shorting evaluation, we find that the pre-event abnormal shorting activity for the lawsuit filings without a pre-filing investigation news release (as compared to the lawsuit filings with a recent pre-filing investigation news release) is: (1) appreciably lower, on average, and (2) appreciably less informative about the subsequent abnormal return over the filing event window. , Ideally, when accounting for the public news from pre-filing law-firm investigation announcements, our results imply appreciably less support for an anticipatory-shorting hypothesis than is suggested by prior SCA lawsuit studies, such as Gande and Lewis (2009) and Blau and Tew (2014).

 Our second contribution area relates to the conclusions from Engelberg, Reed, and Ringgenberg (2012) - - that short sellers are skilled at using public information to take profitable positions.
-Several of our findings provide support for this view.
+Several findings in our research provide support for this view.
 First, for the higher-quality lawsuits with an investigation announcement that closely precedes the lawsuit filing, we find: (1) much higher average abnormal shorting over the investigation-news event window; and (2) a stronger economic relation between the investigation-news event-window shorting and variation in the post-news abnormal returns.
 Second, when evaluating the abnormal shorting activity that is approximately contemporaneous with the initial public news release for all the lawsuits in our sample, we find that the event-window shorting is reliably negatively related to the subsequent post-news abnormal return.

 On the other hand, for the lawsuits that had a pre-filing investigation announcement, the filing-day event-window shorting is not reliably related to variation in the subsequent post-filing abnormal returns.
-So, for the lawsuits where the lawsuit filing announcement is not the initial public news release about the pending lawsuit, our results suggest that the shorting activity and return response over the preceding investigation announcement already largely accounted for the lawsuit implications - - consistent with short sellers being skilled at analyzing the initial public news release and with the follow-on filing news containing relatively little new information.
+As a result, for the lawsuits where the lawsuit filing announcement is not the initial public news release about the pending lawsuit, our results suggest that the shorting activity and return response over the preceding investigation announcement already largely accounted for the lawsuit implications - - consistent with short sellers being skilled at analyzing the initial public news release and with the follow-on filing news containing relatively little new information.

 The rest of this paper is organized as follows.
 Section 2 provides additional background and literature discussion.
 Section 3 describes the two primary short-selling hypotheses and related predictions, which are the focus of our subsequent empirical evaluation.
 Section 4 describes the data as well as the sample selection process.
 We present our main empirical results regarding the anticipatory shorting hypothesis in Section 5, and our main results regarding the ‘analysis of public news’ shorting hypothesis in Section 6.
 Section 7 provides additional supplemental analysis to evaluate robustness, and Section 8 concludes.